arimenezes11/Apex_Capstone_Project/README.md

 ## Overview

 The entire site is coded in 3 languages total.
 Aside from this document, which is purely text and will be used as an aide in my presentation, all the code is contained on 2 files, the main.html file and the index.js file.
 3 programming languages were used in coding this; HTML, Javascript, and a form of CSS called Bootstrap.
 The link to the site is arimenezes11.github.io and will work on all size of computer monitor, but will look weird on tablets and phones.
+When developing/testing the site, I used Flask, a python module that allows you to run a webserver, to run a test server on my local network.
+This is not used in the final product, because the sever only runs on my local network unless I buy a domain and host it there.
+Instead I used github pages to host the site.
+The python code for the site is included in the Github repository, with the file name app.py.

 ## The Code
 ### HTML